 The Algorithmic Number Theory Symposium (ANTS) is an international forum for new research in computational number theory.
 It is devoted to algorithmic aspects of number theory, including elementary number theory, algebraic number theory, analytic number theory, geometry of numbers, arithmetic algebraic geometry, finite fields, and cryptography.

 Following the format of recent ANTS conferences, the conference proceedings will be published after the conference.
-Papers of the highest quality are selected by the program committee, after a rigorous double blind peer-review process.
+Papers of the highest quality are selected by the program committee, after a rigorous peer-review process.
 Preliminary versions of the papers are available during the conference, and final versions are submitted after the conference.
 For each accepted submission, at least one author must attend the conference to present the work.

 ANTS aims to foster diversity; we particularly encourage submissions from women and underrepresented minorities who have projects in the general scope of this conference.

 - Divesh Aggarwal, NUS, Singapore

 - Reinier Broker, Center for Communications Research, USA

 - Jung Hee Cheon, Seoul National University, Korea

 - Kirsten Eisentraeger, The Pennsylvania State University, USA

 - Elena Kirshanova, Immanuel Kant Baltic Federal University, Russia